 - Once the potatoes are tender, mash the potatoes with a hand-held potato masher until they are broken down.

 - Add in ½ cup of the warm milk and parmesan and stir to combine.
-Stir in the sour cream and if needed, add up to an additional ½ cup milk until the potatoes reach the right consistency.
+Stir in the ½ cup of sour cream.
+If needed, add up to an additional ½ cup milk until the mashed potatoes reach the right consistency.
 Give a taste and add in additional salt if needed.

 - Serve immediately or keep on warm for up to 4 hours until ready to serve.